 “That favor we talked about a couple of days ago?
 Are you still gonna do it?” he said.

 “Sure, no problem.”

 “Good.”
 He gave me a pat on the back.
 “Let’s sit down.”

-We went into Lorenzo’s office and sat on the couch.
-Gin stood in the middle of the room looking around.
-She had on a formfitting dress with black and white vertical stripes that tapered tight and ended just above the knees.
+We walked into Lorenzo’s office and sat on the couch.
+Gin stood in the middle of the room.
+She wore a formfitting dress with black and white vertical stripes that tapered tight and ended just above the knees.
 She had a nice figure.
 But the black plastic jacket she wore looked way too cheap and unsuitable for this cold night.
 Her heels were very high that it boggled my mind how she could walk without falling over.
 She was pretty—probably in her late twenties or early thirties, but there was a teenage aura about her.
 Her red hair fell nicely on her shoulders.

 “What’s this place?” she said.

 “The shipper’s office,” I said.

-She was looking at a calendar on the wall with a picture of a topless woman with big tits.
+She looked at a calendar on the wall that had a picture of a topless woman with big tits.
 “Oh,” she said and giggled.
 “He must like big boobies.”
-Then she looked at me and smiled.
+Then she focused on me, raised a brow and smiled.

 She went to Lorenzo’s desk.
 “Oh, this is cute.”
 She picked up a cube paperweight off the desk and started turning it all around.
 It had the colours of the Italian flag.
 “It’s heavy.
 What’s this for?”
 Then she saw something on one of the shelves and moved towards it.
 She bumped into Lorenzo’s chair and stumbled.
 The paperweight fell out of her hand, and the chair rolled across the floor and hit the photocopier.